openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 - **groupPort**
 The port number of the Group daemon (default = 9292)

-- **retryConnects**
+- **callbackRegistrationRetries**
-Maximum number of retries to connect to the Homematic Gateway and register a callback.
+Maximum number of retries to register a callback in the Homematic gateway.

 - **retryWaitTime**
 Time in seconds between two connection retries (default = 30s)